MicrosoftDocs/Devices-docs/surface-hub/surface-hub-update-history.md

 This update to the Surface Hub includes quality improvements and security fixes.
 Key updates to Surface Hub, not already outlined in [Windows 10 Update History](https://support.microsoft.com/help/4581839/windows-10-update-history), include:

 * Fix that prevents "End Session" from triggering the message "Your device needs an update.
 Restarting to finish it up..." and subsequent restart in some scenarios.
-* Fix that ensures SyncML policies can use the [SurfaceHub CSP](/windows/client-management/mdm/surfacehub-csp#deviceaccount) to configure Device Accounts with `DOMAIN\username` format
+* Fix that ensures SyncML policies can use the [SurfaceHub CSP](/windows/client-management/mdm/surfacehub-csp#deviceaccount) to configure Device Accounts in `DOMAIN\username` format.

 Please refer to the [Surface Hub Admin guide](/surface-hub/) for enabling/disabling device features and services. *[KB5011831](https://support.microsoft.com/help/5011831)
 </details>